 Recycle your Plastic Bottle Tops: Plastic bottle recycling is transitioning to recycling bottle tops (left on the plastic container)!
 Contact your local recycling center first to confirm they are recycling bottle tops.
 Better yet, switch to reusable glass or metal drinking bottles and skip the plastic bottles all together.

 Fiddle teacher - mostly Irish trad.
 Fiddle, mandolin and concertina.
-Eco-warrior, won E.U.
-Green Flower Award for Eco Accommodation.
+Tour guide to the culturally curious.
+Eco-warrior, (won E.U.
+Flower Award for Eco Accommodation.
 Also Irish (Gold) GHA.
-Green Hospitality Award.
+Green Hospitality Award.)
 Mad keen on self-build - especially straw-bale and cob.

 55 with a full head of (slightly) graying hair.
 No tattoos or piercings.